sarisabell/sarisabell.github.io/_posts/2021-08-27-plot_basics.md

-# First post about plotting for better visualization
+# First post about getting started with plotting

 Here's the table of contents: